tlow87/creator-report/src/markdown/page.md

           subhead: on Content Creation
           image: ../images/chapter-2-section-1-B.png
           item:
+            - statistic: "66"
+              description: of creators consider themselves <span>part-time</span> creators
+            - statistic: "43"
+              description: of creators spend <span>≤5 hours per week</span> creating content
+            - statistic: "36"
+              description: of creators have been making content for <span>≤1 year</span>
+        - headline: Annual Income and Time Spent
+          footnote: "4"
+          subhead: on Content Creation
+          paragraph: The relationship between how much creators work and how much revenue they make isn’t an exact science.
+          image: ../images/chapter-2-section-1-A.png
+          item:
             - statistic: "53"
               description: of creators who make <span><$100 a year spent <5 hours a week</span> on content creation
             - statistic: "32"